Pirate (Cher song)

 "Pirate" is a song recorded by American singer and actress Cher, released as the first single from her 14th album Cherished (1977).
 The song debuted at #96 on the Billboard Hot 100 on the issue date of January 15, peaking at #93 the following week.

+Critical reception

+In its review, Record World wrote that "Cher has long been overdue for a hit single, but here she comes up with a great combination of material, arrangement and performance".